kajianpulenthirasingam/readmegenerator/Develop/README.md

   - [Questions](#questions)

   ## Installation
-  just install
+  install the project

   ## Usage
-  for project usage
+  for projecting purposes

   ## License
   ![License badge](https://img.shields.io/badge/license-MIT-green.svg)
   This project is covered under the MIT license.

   ## Contributing
-  be nice
+  just use it

   ## Tests
-  run it
+  be nice to it

   ## Questions
   If you have any questions or concerns about this project, please contact me at kajianpulenthirasingam@gmail.com.